digiphd/youtube_shorts/README.md

 This is in no way complete code.
 It was built just for fun at a social event over a couple of hours.

+If your a content creator, feel free to use this tool and modify it to your liking.
+If you could just link back to the repo that would be great!

 ## Assumptions
 1. The input video is mostly spoken dialog
 2. The input video is in landscape mode contains a talking head in the center